GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex5.md

     :::

-### Step 2: Joining the aggregated data with administrative boundaries
+### Step 2: Joining the aggregated data with administrative boundaries <a id="step-2-joining-the-aggregated-data-with-administrative-boundaries"></a>

 In this step, we want to add the aggregated information we gained from the CSV file to the administrative boundaries.
 We need to join the aggregated table with the `pak_admbnda_adm2_wfp_20220909`-layer.